Home

 Speech Therapist Resume FAQ

-When detailing work experience for a Speech Therapist, include the job title, employer's name, location, and dates of employment.
+When detailing work experience for a Speech Therapist, include the job title, employer's name plus location (and dates of employment).
 Highlight key responsibilities, treatments provided, patient populations worked with, collaborative efforts with other healthcare professionals, and any outcomes or achievements.
 Quantify impact wherever possible, such as improvements in patient communication or successful program implementations.

 Certifications and licenses are crucial for a Speech Therapist.
 List them in a dedicated section, including the full title of the certification or license, the certifying body, and the year of acquisition.
 If any are particularly relevant to the position you're applying for, consider mentioning them in your resume summary.